ITT23/assignment-07-touch-device-osake/documentation.md

 ## Preparation and Prerequisits
 - we needed to have a way to work on the assignment at home without carrieng the MT-Box with us.
 In order to be able to do that, we implemented a tool (webcam_recorder.py).
 It enables us to record webcam input and thus making some case samples (videos) to work with at home.
 - in addtion to this tool we made a copy of the touch-input.py (main file for task 1) and called it touch-input_with_videos.py.
 It's used as a identical copy for touch-input.py but with the difference that is takes it video footage from pre-recorded vidos rather than real-time webcam input.
+In the further course, the functionality of the remote version "touch-input_with_videos.py" was integrated into "touch-input.py".
+As a result, if needed a video path is passed to the application when required.
+If not, the webcam is used.

 ## Detecting Touch and Hover
 touch = strong touch